 Finally, SHERPA is the steering module that initializes, controls and evaluates the different phases in the entire process of event generation.
-Furthermore, all necessary routines for the combining of parton showers and matrix elements, which are independent of the specific parton shower are found in this module.
-In addition, this sub-package provides an interface to the Lund String Fragmentation of Pythia 6.214 including its hadron decay routines.
+Furthermore, all necessary routines for the combination of parton showers and matrix elements, which are independent of the specific parton shower are found in this module.
+For details concerning the implementation of these routines, cf. [30].
+In addition, this subpackage provides an interface to the Lund String Fragmentation of Pythia 6.214 including its hadron decay routines.